 A Word of Caution About Using Romanization

-As you can see from the example of ‘oh my god’ when written in Korean, the sounds of the Korean language are different from the English language.
-The best way to be able to sound like a Korean is to learn the Korean Alphabet (Hangeul).
+As you can see from the example of “Oh my god,” when written in Korean, the sounds of the Korean language are different from the English language.
+The best way to sound like a Korean is to learn the Korean alphabet (Hangeul).
 That way, you can notice the different sounds used in Korean and get used to how Korean sounds.
 Learning Hangeul is very easy; it can be done in just a couple of hours!

 Now that you know how to say “Oh my god” in Korean, let us know what things shock you and make you want to say “oh my god” in Korean.